nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_version_compatibility.md

 #### Backwards compatibility ####
 Backwards compatibility is the scenario where a consumer requests a lower version of the API than the provider supports.
 The GP Connect APIs have been developed to be backwards compatible by following the [rules for backwards compatibility](https://www.hl7.org/fhir/STU3/versions.html#b-compat) that are defined in the FHIR&reg; specification.

 Consumers are required to ignore unexpected elements and process data that they understand.
+They **MUST** alert users to the fact that some information couldn't be displayed as it isn't supported.

 TODO: add guidance for how consumers should warn users that not all requested data was returned or rendered for user????????